dpd28/CIM542-642/README.md

 ![Button dimensions worksheet](images/3D_2019-04-25-0001.JPG)

+This assignment to use OnShape and the 3D printer was challenging for me.
+I think because it is hard for me learn software and understand concept at the same time?
+Hmm… All I know is that when my shape was finally printed, I understood what others were making and how I could have pushed things a bit further.

+My idea was to have the white part stick out because it seemed to be the only way anyone would be able to turn the knob. *Hello* I just didn't  *get* how to create a shape that wouldn't be a barrier but now I understand that there needed to be an inside shape that would fit perfectly over the knob so a person could turn it; kinda like an oven mitt that isn't shaped like your hand.

 ![Pentiometer and a 3D printed cover](images/3D-1-IMG_8044.JPG)

+For size.

 ![Pentiometer and a 3D printed cover](images/3D-2-IMG_8047.JPG)

+The bottom fits!

 ![Pentiometer and a 3D printed cover](images/3D-3-IMG_8048.JPG)

+But the hole in the top of the shape does not.
+Disappointed but think its cool at the same time.

 ## Week 12 - Make